-The "School to Prison Pipeline" has developed due to the nature of these suspensions.
+The "School to Prison Pipeline" has developed due in measure to the nature of these suspensions.
 The current system punishes misconduct by exclusion.
-Students with code of conduct violations are being removed from the school setting and into situations in which supervision, and more importantly instruction and the positive socialization effects of a school setting are not present during the day, providing the unfortunate opportunity for students to become caught up in unacceptable and possible criminal activity.
-Further, whether knowingly or not, certain school districts are suspending students of color and students with a disability at a greater propensity and frequency than students who are Caucasian or do not have an IEP or 504 plan.
+Students with code of conduct violations are removed from the school setting and often placed into situations in which supervision, and more importantly instruction and the positive socialization effects of a school setting are not present during the day.
+This provides the unfortunate opportunity for students to become caught up in unacceptable and possible criminal activity.
+Further, whether knowingly or not, certain school districts suspend students of color and students with a disability at a greater frequency than students who are Caucasian or do not have an IEP or 504 plan.
 This disparate treatment of minority students and students with disabilities is shown in greater detail infra, in Section IV(A) entitled "Populations Subject to Disparate Treatment," through case studies and other statistical data from the United States Department of Education's Office of Civil Rights.
-Due to the fact that suspension is the statutorily endorsed discipline that may be issued in accordance with Education Law Section 3214, this trend will only continue to worsen without any ameliorative statutory change.
+Due to the fact that suspension is the statutorily endorsed discipline that may be issued in accordance with Education Law Section 3214, this trend will only continue to worsen unless ameliorative statutory change is effectuated.

 School districts have not only suspended students for misconduct on school grounds, but have referred misconduct to law enforcement.
-As described more fully in Section IV(A)(1) infra, Law Enforcement referrals have increased significantly in 2018 and there is data that demonstrates implicit biases have led to higher referrals for students of color and/or students with a disability.
-Students who have been suspended or referred to law enforcement are more likely to enter the juvenile system causing the School to Prison Pipeline to grow.
+As described more fully in Section IV(A)(1) infra, law enforcement referrals have increased significantly in 2018 and there is data that demonstrates implicit bias has led to high rates of referrals for students of color and/or students with a disability.
+Students who have been suspended or referred to law enforcement are more at risk to enter the juvenile system causing the flow of the "School to Prison Pipeline" to increase.